antleaf/doapr/webroot/content/repositories/scielo_preprints.md

   SciELO journals or someone appointed by them.
 As this position changes within our journals, their roles as area moderators in
   SciELO Preprints can also change.
 An area moderator can request to leave the board at any time.'
 versioning_policy: Accepts new versions of content until acceptance at journal.
 OPS always operates with the latest preprint version, but each version keeps a connection with the previous one, so that all versions are kept on the server
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
 withdrawal_authorisation: At authors' request, if properly justified
-withdrawal_policy: Contravention of copyright, plagiarism, false or inaccurate content, ethical and legal issues
+withdrawal_policy: 'Yes'
 integrations:
 - :service: altmetric
   :feature: usage_metrics
   :description:
-- :service: google_scholar
+- :service: base
   :feature: indexing
   :description:
-- :service: hypothes_is
+- :service: core
-  :feature: commenting
+  :feature: indexing
   :description:
-- :service: base
+- :service: google_scholar
   :feature: indexing
   :description:
-- :service: core
+- :service: hypothes_is
-  :feature: indexing
+  :feature: commenting
   :description:
 - :service: openaire_explore
   :feature: indexing